 The mission of the North Creek Library Information and Technology program is to ensure that students are effective users and producers of ideas and information.
 We seek to provide an environment where students and staff feel welcome and supported in their search for information.

 I live in Shoreline where my husband and I raised our 4 sons.
-They are all grown up and now I have a grandson, Jacob and granddaughter, Natalie!
+They are all grown up and now I have five grandchildren!
 Besides reading, I like to sew, surf the internet, find fun apps on my phone, and collect shoes.
-I also love to try new things like climbing along a Via Feratta in the Swiss Alps or climbing Mount Si in North Bend, WA.

 One of my favorite things to do is find good books for students to read.
 Because I am on the Evergreen Teen Book Award Committee, I read quite a few books every year.
 While my favorite genre is Sci-Fi, I also read a lot of Fantasy and Realistic Fiction (i.e. teen angst).
 Stop by the library and let me help find a good book for you!

 I've worn many hats as an educator, teaching high school English and journalism; middle school language arts/social studies, leadership, speech/debate, study skills/reading lab, and peer tutoring; elementary FSA special education; and serving as a National Junior Honor Society Advisor, supervising teacher, and LA/SS department chair.
 By far, wearing my librarian hat outshines them all: I love making connections with students and staff while sharing all the resources and services the library has to offer.